JaneJeon/bazaar-backend/docs/api.md

 Command to favorite an art piece.

 ### <a name="geta"></a>GET `/arts`
 This is the "discover page".
 Currently, it returns the most recent pictures in anti-chronological order.
+Art can be queried by the status of the piece by appending a querystring `?status=` to the end of the API call.
+There are three possible statuses: `sold`, `for sale`, and `not for sale`.
+If you omit the querystring, it will simply return all art.

 ### <a name="getaa"></a> GET `/arts/:artId`
+Returns the art piece associated with the given `artId`.

 ### <a name="getuuaf"></a>GET `/arts/:artId/favorites`
 Returns all of the users who favorites a specific piece of art.

 ### <a name="getuua"></a>GET `/users/:userId/arts`
 Returns all of the art created by a user.
+Art can be queried by the status of the piece by appending a querystring `?status=` to the end of the API call.
+There are three possible statuses: `sold`, `for sale`, and `not for sale`.
+If you omit the querystring, it will simply return all art.

 ### <a name="getuuf"></a>GET `/users/:userId/favorites`
 Returns all of the arts favorited by a user.

 ### <a name="patchaa"></a>PATCH `/arts/:artId`

+### <a name="patchaap"></a>PATCH `/arts/:artId/purchase`
+Patch request that charges the user a user for an art purchase.
+Changes the status of the art piece from `for sale` to `sold`.
+Requires that a user has a Stripe Customer Id, ensuring that the user has a valid form of payment.
+If the user has no customer id, the route returns a 402 error code back to the user.
+A successful call returns the art object back to the user.

 ### <a name="delaa"></a>DELETE `/arts/:artId`